BookingSync/hermes-rb/README.md

 ## Deployment and managing consumerzs

-Hermes is just an extra later on top of [hutch](https://github.com/gocardless/hutch), refer to Hutch's docs for more info about dealing with the workers and deployment.
+Hermes is just an extra layer on top of [hutch](https://github.com/gocardless/hutch), refer to Hutch's docs for more info about dealing with the workers and deployment.

 ## CircleCI config for installing RabbitMQ